-Recognizing that mathematical expertise is more important than ever—particularly in the computer and high-technology arenas—the Bachelor of Science (BS) in Mathematics degree program at Boston University’s Metropolitan College (MET) develops critical-thinking skills and the ability to understand and utilize mathematical concepts, theories, and applications.
+Recognizing that mathematical expertise is more important than ever—particularly in the computer and high-technology arenas—the Bachelor of Science (BS) in Mathematics degree completion program at Boston University’s Metropolitan College (MET) is designed specifically for domestic transfer students with at least six or more completed courses at a regionally accredited college or university.
+The bachelor’s in Mathematics develops critical-thinking skills and the ability to understand and utilize mathematical concepts, theories, and applications.
 Aside from gaining a broad foundation in the liberal arts, you will work with faculty whose areas of expertise include dynamical systems, number theory, and geometry—preparing you for employment in the mathematical sciences, or future study.
 Mathematics degree concentration opportunities combine math study with philosophy, economics, computer science, and math education.

 Note: Students wishing to pursue a mathematics degree program may have to cross-register and take upper-level mathematics and/or related courses in the College of Arts & Sciences at day tuition rates.

 The BS in Mathematics at Boston University’s Metropolitan College is a self-paced bachelor’s degree completion program offered in a convenient, part-time evening format—ideal for busy professionals who seek to earn a Boston University degree without turning their personal lives upside down or putting their careers on hold.
 Along with self-paced programs in a variety of majors on campus, MET also offers the Online Undergraduate Degree Completion Program, leading to a bachelor’s in Interdisciplinary Studies.

 Metropolitan College’s Bachelor’s in Mathematics degree will equip you with:

 - A broad overview of mathematical concepts, theories, and applications.